-Bridge loans are typically secured by collateral, so you can qualify for a loan with a lower interest rate than you’d get with some other financing options.
+Bridge loans are typically secured by collateral, so you can qualify for a loan with a lower interest rate than you’d get with some other loan options.
 And, they’re often easier to qualify for than other loans for most borrowers.

 If you’re looking to buy a home that you can stay in for five years or more while you renovate it, a regular mortgage with a fixed interest rate from a traditional bank or credit union is likely your best bet.
 You’ll qualify for lower interest rates than you’d get with other financing options, and have up to 30 years to make payments on the loan.

 However, you’ll need to have enough money saved for a down payment, good to excellent credit, and stable income to qualify for a mortgage.
 Traditional mortgage lenders will require you to pass a fairly rigorous underwriting process including credit checks and an appraisal.

 8. Business Line of Credit

 If you’re an experienced real estate flipper and have a history of completed deals and profits, another financing option is a business line of credit.
 With a business line of credit, you get access to a revolving credit line.
 You can use up to a set amount, but you only make payments and pay interest one the amount you actually use.